Local Programs

 The mission of 4-H is to help youth, and adults working with those youth, gain knowledge, life skills, and attitudes that will further their development as self-directing, contributing, and productive members of society.
 Regardless of the program topic, our focus is on life skill development among participants.

 4-H programs in James City County are delivered in a variety of ways, including community clubs led by adult volunteers, in-school and after-school enrichment programs, summer camps, and district, state, and nation-wide 4-H activities and events.
-The 4-H program in James City County is coordinated by the Extension 4-H Agent, a position that is currently vacant, but the majority of the clubs and programs are delivered by dedicated volunteers.
+The 4-H program in James City County is coordinated by the Extension 4-H Agent and the majority of the clubs and programs are delivered by dedicated volunteers.

 Any youth in James City County between the ages of five and 19 can participate in 4-H, and we are always in need of adult volunteers for our many programs and activities.